-Since 2020 year, the COVID-19 pandemic has stuck the entire global business and has been affected many industries, especially industrial valves manufacturers.
+Since the 2020 year, the COVID-19 pandemic has stuck the entire global business and has affected many industries, especially industrial valve manufacturers.

-The raw material price is so unstable, only for 2021 Jan to Aug, there are already raised 4 time for valve market due to material, include of cast iron, cast steel, stainless steel, alloy steel, duplex super steel, etc. No matter is ball valves, butterfly valves, gate valves, globe valves, control valves, check valves, or other valves, all affected by the raw material market.
+The raw material price is so unstable, only for 2021 Jan to Aug, there are already raised 4 time for valve market due to material, including cast iron, cast steel, stainless steel, alloy steel, duplex super steel, etc. No matter is ball valves, butterfly valves, gate valves, globe valves, control valves, check valves, or other valves, are all affected by the raw material market.

 So we still have faith to expect the industrial valve market.
-Today we are going to talk about the TOP 8 industrial valve manufacturers around the world in 2020 year.
+Today we are going to talk about the TOP 8 industrial valve manufacturers and largest control valve manufacturers around the world in 2023 year.

 NO 1.
 Definitely Emerson (USA)